 - Less stringent credit history requirements than other companies

 - Flexible payment options including: phone payments, payments by mail, or auto-pay system online which offers customers a .25% interest deduction

 What Do I Need to Apply?

 The Discover website indicates that is easy to apply for a loan with their company.
 In fact, students can apply online or by calling 1-800-STUDENT, and completing the application only takes 15 minutes or less.
-Furthermore, these loans allow students to add a cosigner if they would like, which may qualify them for a lower interest rate.
+Furthermore, these loans allow students to add a cosigner if they would like, which may qualify them for a lower interest rate, though one is not required.
 It is important to note that cosigners are not released from their commitment after a certain amount of time passes, like some other companies.
 If the applicant’s loan request is approved, then the student may choose whether they want a variable or fixed interest rate as well as whether they will opt to repay some of the loan while they are in school or whether they would like to defer repaying the loan until they graduate.
 Students who opt the in-school repayment option are required to pay $25 per month towards their loans in order to reduce the amount of interest that accrues on their loan while they are in college.
 The last step is to sign for and accept the loan terms.